relativitydev/relativity-trace-documentation/docs/user_documentation.md

         3. Check Trace logs (via `Manage Logs` console button)

         4. Perform `Trace Document Retry` mass-operation on affected documents
-5.  **Trace Document Terms** – MultiObject field tracking which Terms have matched a document
+5.  **Trace Document Terms** – Multi-Object field tracking which Terms have matched a document
-6.  **Trace Document Rule Terms** – MultiObject field tracking Rule specific Terms (terms that are associated with any rule) that have matched a document
+6.  **Trace Document Rule Terms** – Multi-Object field tracking Rule specific Terms (terms that are associated with any rule) that have matched a document
 7.  **Trace Has Errors** – Boolean (yes/no) field indicating if the document has any errors related to ingestion, extraction
 8.  **Trace Error Details** – Long Text field capturing the error details if a document has encountered any errors
-9.  **Trace Data Transformations** – MultiObject field tracking what data transformations have been applied to the document as part of ingestion
+9.  **Trace Data Transformations** – Multi-Object field tracking what data transformations have been applied to the document as part of ingestion
-10.  **Trace Monitored Individuals –** MultiObject field tracking which Monitored Individuals are associated with each document
+10.  **Trace Monitored Individuals –** Multi-Object field tracking which Monitored Individuals are associated with each document
-11.  **Trace Rules –** MultiObject field tracking which rule matched which document
+11.  **Trace Rules –** Multi-Object field tracking which Rules of type Alert matched a document
+10.  **Trace Workflow Rules –** Multi-Object field tracking which Rules of type Workflow matched a document
+11.  **Trace Record Origin Identifier -** Contains an identifier (varies by Data Source) that can be used to reconcile Trace documents with their origin
+12.  **Trace Data Batch -** Tracking object that shows when and how the document was brought into the Workspace
+13.  **Trace Data Batch::Data Source -** System generated field that can be used to show the Data Source that created each document.
+If desired, edit this field to Allow Pivot and Allow Group By and place a Widget on the Documents dashboard to see how many documents are generated by each Data Source.

+### Dashboard Widgets

-You can get a quick understanding of the status of your system and documents by applying appropriate aggregations and dashboards on these fields:
+You can get a quick understanding of the status of your system and documents by applying Widgets using Trace Document Fields to the Documents dashboard:

 ![](media/233f58be6430edea9858817e9d1aa6d9.png)

-> **NOTE:** Rule evaluation (including tagging documents to the Rule) is executed by the Rule Evaluation task and is outside of the core Trace Document Flow.

 Trace Document Retry and Error Resolution Workflow
 -----------------------------------